 The importance of sleep for your skin

 Most of us understand the benefits of getting some decent shut-eye.
 You certainly will if you’ve ever rocked up to work looking like an extra from The Walking Dead after burning the candle at both ends.
 And before you ask – no, beauty sleep isn’t some myth created by those who fancy an extra hour in bed on a Sunday.
 It’s actually crucial to skin’s health.
+Plus, a new study by Stockholm university has found people who don’t get enough sleep appear less attractive to others.

 Numerous studies have shown that the best time for skin repair is in the middle of the night, when skin switches from defence to repair mode.
 It uses the downtime to regenerate, in pretty much the same way a team of engineers might fix a train line in the wee small hours, while it’s quiet.
 DNA and collagen synthesis is performed at night, too.